-68. Amend Form N-5 (referenced in §§ 239.24 and 274.5 of this chapter) by revising "Instructions as to Exhibits" to add new paragraphs immediately following the introductory text to read as follows:
+68. Amend Form N-5 (referenced in §§ 239.24 and 274.5 of this chapter) "Instructions as to Exhibits" by adding paragraphs 1 through 4 immediately following the introductory text to read as follows:

 Note: The text of Form N-5 does not, and this amendment will not, appear in the Code of Federal Regulations.